Developing Hypersonic Missile Systems

 Moving at speeds over Mach 5, hypersonic missile systems present a unique set of engineering challenges.

-“When you operate at those speeds for a long duration in the atmosphere, you encounter all kinds of thermal problems, as well as challenges around maneuverability and survivability,” Haynes said.
+“When you operate at those speeds for a long duration in the atmosphere, you encounter all kinds of thermal problems, as well as challenges around maneuverability and survivability,” Anderson said.
 In the simplest terms, a weapon moving that fast will get very hot, and that heat generates intense thermally induced structural stresses.

 Northrop Grumman’s deep technical expertise and its years-long investment in hypersonics has enabled the company to address many of these technical hurdles.
 The Hypersonics Capability Center now promises to help put that expertise into action.

 “We want to unlock the full capability of hypersonics.
 We can’t just create an initial capability and stop.
-We have to build on those successes and evolve next-generation capabilities that continue to define what is possible in hypersonics,” Haynes said.
+We have to build on those successes and evolve next-generation capabilities that continue to define what is possible in hypersonics,” Anderson said.

 Broad Expertise Is Key